MikeTannenbaum/digital-garden-jekyll-template/_notes/It’s not a writing system, it’s a thinking system whose byproduct is writing.md

 Some of the most innovative and beloved products started as the byproduct of another creation.

 In the case of a thinking system, that byproduct is writing, much of which is revisited and tended to regularly.
-Which is [[Why I like Roam over Bear when it comes to improving my thinking (even though Bear is my favorite app)]].
+Which is [[Why I like Roam over Bear for improving my thinking]].

 [[Every time you tend to an idea you create an opportunity to share original work with others]].
 You also advance your ideas and improve how you articulate your original thoughts.